Phuket Condo Exit Strategy Guide for Investors 2026

 Interest rate environment.
 As global rates moderate in 2026, buyer affordability improves and demand for investment property historically rises.
 This is a favorable macro backdrop for sellers.

-Pricing Your Phuket Condo Correctly
+What Should You Know About Pricing Your Phuket Condo Correctly?

 How to Establish Market Value

 Step 1: Comparable sales (comps).
 Ask your agent for actual transaction data in your building and comparable buildings within 500 meters.
-Not listing prices — sale prices.
-There is typically a 10–20% gap between asking and achieved prices in Phuket’s secondary market.
+Not listing prices, sale prices.
+There is typically a 10-20% gap between asking and achieved prices in Phuket’s secondary market.

 Step 2: Yield-based valuation.
 If your unit generates documented rental income, apply a cap rate.
 At a 7% cap rate, a unit earning $12,000/year is worth approximately $171,000.
 At 6% it’s worth $200,000.
-Buyers will apply this logic — price accordingly.
+Buyers will apply this logic, price accordingly.

 Step 3: Replacement cost check.
 What does a comparable new-build unit cost in your area?
 Your resale unit should be priced at a meaningful discount to new-build (10-20% minimum) unless you have demonstrable advantages (better location, higher floor, renovation, superior rental history).